-IT operations refers to the set of processes and services that are administered by an IT department within a larger organization or business.
-IT operations is one of the four defined functions in the ITIL best practices framework for IT service management, along with technical management, application management and the service desk.
-As a discretely identified function of the IT organization, IT Operations often function as a distinct working group within the IT department.
-An IT Operations team consists of a group of IT operators led by an IT operations manager.
+IT operations (ITOps) refer to the set of processes and services that are administered by an IT department within a larger organization or business.
+ITOps is one of the four defined functions in the ITIL best practices framework for IT service management, along with technical management, application management and the service desk.

-Each business or IT organization is entitled to establish its own sets of roles and responsibilities for IT operations manager.
-In terms of the ITIL framework, the role of an IT Operations manager is to assume control and overall responsibility for all Service Operation activities that are under the purview of IT operations.
+Each business or IT organization is entitled to establish its own sets of roles and responsibilities for ITOps managers.
+In terms of the ITIL framework, the role of an ITOps manager is to assume control and overall responsibility for all Service Operation activities that are under the purview of IT operations.

-IT Operations managers are the process owners for the IT Operations Control process, the goal of which is to exercise and maintain control over IT services and the connected, underlying infrastructure.
+ITOps managers are the process owners for the ITOps control process, the goal of which is to exercise and maintain control over IT services and the connected, underlying infrastructure.
 This includes overseeing the associated daily and routine tasks, such as workload scheduling, creating data back-ups, restoring systems after outages and other regular maintenance activities.

-IT operations managers may also take on responsibility for Facility Management activities, which include the oversight and maintenance of the physical environment that houses the IT infrastructure and hardware.
-This key responsibility includes making sure that server rooms and data centers are adequately ventilated and air conditioned to prevent overheating, and ensuring that back-up systems are in place to maintain service availability if a power outages occurs.
+ITOps managers may also take on responsibility for facility management activities, which include the oversight and maintenance of the physical environment that houses the IT infrastructure and hardware.
+This key responsibility includes making sure that server rooms and data centers are adequately ventilated and air-conditioned to prevent overheating, and ensuring that backup systems are in place to maintain service availability if a power outage occurs.

-The collective responsibility for Facility Management and IT Ops Control gives IT Operations managers end-to-end, deterministic control, oversight and accountability with respect to the availability of IT services.
+The collective responsibility for facility management and ITOps control gives ITOps managers end-to-end, deterministic control, oversight and accountability with respect to the availability of IT services.

-IT operations control is one of the core functions of IT service management, along with application management, technical management and the service desk.
-We can compare and contrast these functions to deepen our understanding of how IT operations fits into the overall framework of IT functions.
+ITOps control is one of the core functions of IT service management, along with application management, technical management and the service desk.
+We can compare and contrast these functions to deepen our understanding of how IT operations fit into the overall framework of IT functions.

 Application management deals with the technical aspect of managing applications that are necessary for supporting IT services within the organization.
 Application management teams play an important role in designing, testing, deploying, operating and optimizing applications.
 They also possess specific programming knowledge that is required for controlling and monitoring applications at the level of code.